Unit 731: Escape attempts

+Experiments on staff members

 Members of Unit 731 were not immune from being subjects of experiments.
-Yoshio Tamura, an assistant in the Special Team, recalled that Yoshio Sudō, an employee of the first division at Unit 731, became infected with bubonic plague as a result of the production of plague bacteria.
+Yoshio Tamura, an assistant in the Special Team, recalled that Yoshio Sudō, an employee of the first division at Unit 731, became infected with bubonic plague as a result of its production.
 The Special Team was then ordered to vivisect Sudō.
 Tamura recalled:

 Additionally, Unit 731 Youth Corps member Yoshio Shinozuka testified that his friend junior assistant Mitsuo Hirakawa was vivisected as a result of being accidentally infected with plague.

-Known unit members
+Personnel and postwar accountability

-There are unit members who were known to be interned at the Fushun War Criminals Management Centre and Taiyuan War Criminals Management Centre after the war, who then went on to be repatriated to Japan and founded the Association of Returnees from China and testified about Unit 731 and the crimes perpetrated there.
+Unit 731 included hundreds of military and civilian personnel who participated in wartime human experimentation, biological weapons development, and chemical warfare.
+After Japan's surrender, several members were interned at the Fushun War Criminals Management Centre and the Taiyuan War Criminals Management Centre.
+Many were later repatriated to Japan, where some became involved in the Association of Returnees from China and testified about their activities.